[lecture given June 2nd at the 2012 conference of the Orthodox Peace Fellowship held in Abbotsford, British Columbia]

 Part of my aversion to protest is probably linked to having been what used to be called “a red diaper baby.”
 That is to say my parents were Communists.
-For part of my childhood, the FBI took a great deal of interest in our family.
+For much of my childhood, the FBI took a great deal of interest in our family.
 Dad was in prison for nearly half-a-year when I was eleven.
 Such things leave a mark on kids.
 In my case, a life of political invisibility seemed to me a life worth having.
 It’s not that I disagreed with my parents’ beliefs and opinions, to the extent that I understood them.
 In fact there was a lot to agree with — opposition to racism, wanting a society in which people were not treated as Kleenex-like disposable objects, a society in which no one was left to freeze to death on the sidewalks.
 But their Marxist ideology never appealed to me.
 When I was high school student, trying to get an idea of what Marxism was all about, I did some reading but found Marxist writers mind-numbing.
 Also I was unable to embrace a core element of Marxism: materialism.
 The insistence that nothing exists which does not exist materially didn’t explain to me why beauty is so important or the mystery of having a soul or the phenomenon of love.
 When, about the same time in my life, I read Doctor Zhivago, it brought home to me the brutality that is an essential element in any violent revolution, Communist or otherwise.

 But, to the extent I have a social conscience, its early formation is mainly thanks to my parents.